 When does the course run?

-The next course in East Anglia will run on Wednesday 18th July 2018.
+The last course in East Anglia ran on Wednesday 18th July 2018.

 There is usually a maximum capacity of 40 delegates per course.